 To attract and retain staff, companies need to meet their needs.
 Regular employee feedback is important for gauging what keeps workers happy and productive.
 Regular appraisals and evaluations are essential for keeping staff engaged.

 A smooth recruitment process is critical in hiring high calibre software engineer candidates.
 It’s best to keep recruitment as timely and simple as possible.
-While candidates appreciate the professionalism and a competitive process, long waiting times for a response may be a deterrent.
+While candidates appreciate professionalism and a competitive process, long waiting times for a response may be a deterrent.
 Keep in touch with clients between stages of the recruitment process to update them.

 What are the differences between recruiting permanent IT professionals and IT contractors?